 More and more international students are choosing Augustana as their college home in the United States.
 The number of full-time, degree-seeking international students in this fall’s incoming class is twice that of last fall’s class.
 Having a sibling on campus can be a deciding factor when the rest of your family is seemingly a world away.
 Three pairs of siblings from different countries — the United Kingdom, Myanmar and Germany — attended Augustana this past year.
 That’s a first.

-Jennifer O'Donnell '06 has won the Distinguished Educator of the Year award from Community Unit School District 300, Carpentersville, Ill.
+Jennifer O'Donnell '06 won the Distinguished Educator of the Year award from Carpentersville, Ill., schools.
 She teaches 240 fifth- and sixth-grade orchestra students.
-O'Donnell was nominated for her innovative methods and enthusiasm.
-After graduating from Augustana with a degree in instrumental music education, she received a master's in music education from Northwestern University.
+She was nominated for innovative methods and enthusiasm.
+She has a degree in instrumental music education from Augustana and a master's in music education from Northwestern.

 On May 8, longtime men's track and cross country coach Paul Olsen accepted his induction into the Quad-City Sports Hall of Fame.
 Watch a video excerpt and read the full text.

 Augustana College's new production of the Gilbert & Sullivan operetta "The Pirates of Penzance" this weekend features two special cast members -- Ann Boaden and Dan Lee of the college faculty.

 Opera @ Augustana will present Gilbert and Sullivan's "The Pirates of Penzance" on May 10-11 at 8 p.m. in Wallenberg Hall.
 The elaborate set includes a wooden pirate ship, which was disassembled in Bergendoff Hall and reassembled in Wallenberg.